sunflower110/catvton-flux/README.md

 **Latest Achievement**

 (2024/12/6):
 - Released a new weights for tryoff.
 The model named [cat-tryoff-flux](https://huggingface.co/xiaozaa/cat-tryoff-flux) can extract and reconstruct the front view of clothing items from images of people wearing them.
+[Showcase examples](#try-off-examples) is here.

 (2024/12/1):
 - Community comfyui support [here](https://github.com/lujiazho/ComfyUI-CatvtonFluxWrapper).
 Thanks to [lujiazho](https://github.com/lujiazho)